-Moisture overload happens when there is an imbalance between the protein levels and moisture levels in your hair.
-Moisture overload particularly affects high porosity hair and can cause your hair to look limp, stringy, and greasy.
+Moisture overload refers to an imbalance between the protein levels and moisture levels in your hair.
+Moisture overload particularly affects high porosity hair and can cause your curls to look limp, stringy, and greasy.

 To prevent moisture overload from turning into hygral fatigue, a more serious condition, it’s advisable to change your hair care routine immediately.

 All human hair is made of mainly protein which is why you’ll always see adverts promoting keratin and coconut oil (coconut is a protein mimicker).

 However, your hair also needs a certain amount of water for it to be healthy and shiny as well as flexible (hello curls).